Light Dark Matter Detection and Neutrino Floor: Role of Anomalous $(g-2)_{\mu}$: Introduction

+Another interesting aspect of $U(1)_{L_\mu-L_\tau}$ model is that the neutrino floor, the irreducible background arising from the neutrino-nucleus interaction, gets significantly enhanced in certain regions of parameter space \cite{Sadhukhan:2020etu}.
+Though the enhancement of the neutrino floor doesn't serve as an additional constraint in terms of ruling out the parameter regions, it can surely impact the detection prospects of the DM as it becomes impossible to distinguish between DM and the neutrinos in the current experimental facilities if the DM direct-detection cross-section resides within the neutrino-floor.
+Thus with the current set of direct-detection experiments, it is desirable to obtain parameter regions outside the neutrino floor while looking for prospects of the DM candidate, thereby constraining the $U(1)_{L_\mu-L_\tau}$.

+Keeping these aspects in mind, we set out to pursue a modest goal where we find out the prospects of a GeV scale DM in $U(1)_{L_\mu-L_\tau}$ by including the constraints coming from $(g-2)_\mu$ and the enhancement of neutrino floor.
+We also explicitly look at the importance of s and t channel annihilation channels in different regions of the parameter space and make a detailed analysis to show how the presence of $(g-2)_\mu$ constraint preferentially selects only a particular type of annihilation (t-channel ones) to satisfy the correct relic density.
+The conclusions regarding the direct detection prospect of the fermionic DM in this model gets the most significant modification in terms of the exact DM mass range that is allowed with or without the anomalous $(g-2)$ constraint.
+We also observe that combined constraints coming from DM direct detection and $(g-2)_\mu$ happen to be more constraining compared to the indirect detection constraints.

-In section~\ref{model} the $U(1)_{L_{\mu}-L_{\tau}}$ model is discussed introducing a fermionic DM candidate, while already existing constraints are listed.
-We explain and exhibit the parameter space where the $(g-2)_{\mu}$ can be explained in this scenario.
-The section~\ref{nufloor} is dedicated to the neutrino floor computation, while pointing out the modification of the neutrino floor while we take the $(g-2)_{\mu}$ constraint is taken into account.
-In section~\ref{relic-g2}, we discuss relic density constraints on the GeV scale Dirac fermion DM, with and without presence of the constraints coming from $(g-2)_{\mu}$.
-In the next section~\ref{dd-g2}, we impose further constraints coming from the DM direct detection experiments along with a lower bound from the neutrino floor to study the effects of $(g-2)_{\mu}$ constraints on the existing parameter space.
-Then we discuss in a very small section~\ref{indirect}, the comparison of DM indirect detection constraints with the constraints discussed before.
-In final section~\ref{summary}, we summarize our results and chart possible road ahead.
+The rest of the article is written as follows: In section~\ref{model} the $U(1)_{L_{\mu}-L_{\tau}}$ model is discussed by augmenting it with a vectorlike fermionic DM candidate.
+The existing constraints on the model are also listed and the parameter region satisfying the $(g-2)_{\mu}$ is also exhibited.
+The next section~\ref{nufloor} is dedicated to the neutrino floor computation, where the modification of the neutrino floor is pointed out in the parameter regions inspired by $(g-2)_{\mu}$.
+In section~\ref{relic-g2}, we discuss relic density constraints on the GeV scale DM.
+In section~\ref{dd-g2}, we impose further constraints coming from the DM direct detection experiments and the neutrino floor to study the effects of $(g-2)_{\mu}$ constraints on the existing parameter space.
+Then we briefly discuss the viability of indirect detection constraints in section~\ref{indirect}.
+Finally, in section~\ref{summary}, we summarize our results and chart out the possible road ahead.